hclimente/hclimente.github.io/_posts/2025-05-02-hf-transformers.md

     Training of the NT using masked language modelling (MLM).
 Adapted from Figure 1 in the <a href="https://www.nature.com/articles/s41592-024-02523-z">NT article</a>.
 </div>

-## A worked-out training example

-Let's see this process in detail using a random sequence of 18 nucleotides: `ATGGTAGCTACATCATCT`
+Let's see this process in detail using a random sequence of 18 nucleotides: `ATGGTAGCTACATCATCT`.
+In short, a fraction of the input DNA sequence is hidden from the model.
+The task of the model is to retrieve the masked subsequences using the rest of the sequence.
+For instance, the model could receive as input `ATGGTAGCTACA<MASK>` and we expect it to correctly guess that `<MASK>` equals `TCATCT`.

-First, a **tokenization** layer converts the input DNA sequence into a sequence of integers, each representing a subsequence of length 6 nucleotides ("6-mers").
+More in detail, first a **tokenizer** converts the input DNA sequence into a sequence of integers, each representing a subsequence of length 6 nucleotides ("6-mers").
 There are $$4^6 = 4096$$ possible 6-mers, which will require the same number of tokens.
-There are eight additional tokens: one for each possible input nucleotide (A, T, C, G and N), one for the padding (PAD), one for the mask (MASK) and one for the entire sequence ([CLS](https://en.wikipedia.org/wiki/Sentence_embedding)).
+There are eight additional tokens.
+Five of them, one for each possible input nucleotide (A, T, C, G and N), are used as fallback when the sequence is not divisible by 6.
+The other three are for padding (PAD), the mask (MASK) and the entire sequence ([CLS](https://en.wikipedia.org/wiki/Sentence_embedding)).
 In total, there are 4,104 tokens; each will be represented by an integer.
 The tokenizer transforms our 18-nucleotide sequence into a tokenized sequence of length 4: `[3, 506, 3662, 1567]`.
 This includes the CLS token (3) and three tokens representing three 6-mers.
 You can learn more about the tokenizer in the [supplementary notes](https://github.com/hclimente/hclimente.github.io/blob/main/assets/python/2025-05-02-hf-transformers/supplementary.ipynb).
 During training, a random subset of 15% of the tokens are replaced by the MASK token.
 These are the parts of the sequence that the model will try to recover.
 Let's mask the last token in our example: `[3, 506, 3662, 2]`.

 Afterwards, an **embeddeding** layer transforms the tokenized sequence of integers into an fixed-length vector of real values (_embedding_).
 On this embedding, a positional encoding is added.
 Rotary embeddings are used.

-Then, ...
+Then comes the main event: the stacked Transformer encoder blocks (since the NT is an encoder-only model, remember?).
+These blocks are where the magic actually happens, churning through the initial embeddings to create context-aware representations.
+Each block uses fancy bits like self-attention mechanisms to let tokens interact across the sequence and feed-forward networks for position-specific processing.
+Throw in residual connections and layer normalization (because training deep networks is otherwise a nightmare), and you've got the core NT engine processing the DNA sequence.

-Last, the embedding produced by the final layer is transformed into the probability of each token in each of the input positions.
+Last, the last layer's embedding is transformed into a probability of each token in each of the input positions.
 Since there were 3 input positions and 4,104 possible tokens, the output for our sequence will be a matrix of size 3 × 4,104.
-The masked token was 1567 and was in the last position.
+The rows will sum to 1.
+The masked token was `1567` and was in the last position.
 If our model has done a good job, the matrix entry (3, 1567) will be close to 1, and the rest of the entries in that row will be close to 0.
 During training, the trainer evaluates this output using the [cross-entropy](https://en.wikipedia.org/wiki/Cross-entropy) loss, and adjusts the parameters of the model by [backpropagation](https://en.wikipedia.org/wiki/Backpropagation).

+This is technically how the model learns to guess the hidden sequence from it's genomic context.
+But, what is it _really_ learning?
+My intuition is that it's picking up general patterns across genomes.
+It might notice that it kind of looks protein coding, since it finds motifs commonly associated with an alpha helix.
+Then, it might predict a sequence that preserves the alpha helix with the observed codon usage.
+It might notice that another mask is around the right genomic distance from an ORF, and deduce it should predict a promoter.
+It should be noted that the NT has no access to phenotypic information, and hence is unlikely to learn sophisticated genomic regulation patterns beyond those imposed by evolutionary constraints.

 # Loading a pre-trained model